 In addition, they come in a wide variety of sizes with many different add-ons and features to help you find what you need, like this Zpacks Hexamid Pocket Tarp w/ Doors.

-How Does a Backpacking Tarp Work?
+Mastering the Basics: How to Pitch a Backpacking Tarp

 A backpacking tarp offers ultimate configuration value and ventilation in the backcountry as it can be easily pitched using a trekking pole or two and some cordage or guylines.